 Dupuytrens contracture is a painless thickening and tightening (contracture) of tissue beneath the skin on the palm of the hand and fingers.

-The condition becomes more common after the age of 40.
+The condition is more common after age 40.
 Men are affected more often than women.
 Risk factors are alcoholism, diabetes, and smoking.

 One or both hands may be affected.
 The ring finger is affected most often, followed by the little, middle, and index fingers.

 A small, painless nodule or lump develops in the tissue below the skin on the palm side of the hand.
 Over time, it thickens into a cord-like band.
 Usually, there is no pain.
 In rare cases, the tendons or joints become inflamed and painful.
 Other possible symptoms are itching, pressure, burning, or tension.

 As time passes, it becomes difficult to extend or straighten the fingers.
 In severe cases, straightening them is impossible.